pixelnick/LachyZone/Rifbot/README.md

-# Rifbot v1.4, 2017.08.18
+# Rifbot v1.4.1, 2017.08.26
-Basic bot for Tibia v7.4
+Basic bot for Tibia v7.4 - 8.54

-Program support edited Tibia 7.4 (included *dll) or just basic client, other need to be tested by users.
-Futures updates should bring the new protocols.
+Buid in process injector allow you to run bot on most of Tibia clients 7.4 - 8.54.

 Let's see what exactly you can do: